zwang695/alexa-skills-list/skills/trivia-on-harry-potter/B01CY9TW9Y/README.md

 * *The answer is three!*

-A fun game to test your knowledge of the famous Harry Potter book series.
+Voice interactive game to test and improve your Harry Potter knowledge!

 Ask Alexa to launch Harry Potter Trivia to begin!
 Alexa will ask you questions and give you answer options.
 Respond by giving the number of the correct answer.

 Question difficulty ranges from simple facts anyone could know to challenging trivia for hardcore fans.
-A fun way to test and improve your Harry Potter knowledge!
+More questions will be added over time.

+Feedback and reviews welcome!
+Thank you for playing.

 ***